Insider Sale: CFO Michael Brophy Sells Shares of Natera Inc (NTR

-On April 29, 2024, Michael Brophy, the Chief Financial Officer of Natera Inc (NTRA, Financial), sold 1,238 shares of the company.
-The transaction was filed on the same day with the SEC.
+On May 1, 2024, Michael Brophy, the Chief Financial Officer of Natera Inc (NTRA, Financial), sold 1,866 shares of the company.
+The transaction was filed on May 3, 2024, as reported in the SEC Filing.

 Natera Inc specializes in genetic testing and diagnostics with a focus on women’s health, oncology, and organ health.
 The company aims to provide precise and actionable results to guide health decisions.

-Over the past year, the insider has sold a total of 90,830 shares and has not made any purchases.
-This recent sale is part of a broader trend at Natera Inc, where there have been 83 insider sells and no insider buys over the past year.
+Over the past year, the insider has sold a total of 92,696 shares of Natera Inc and has not purchased any shares.
+This recent sale is part of a broader trend where there have been 84 insider sells and no insider buys over the past year.

-Shares of Natera Inc were priced at $93.14 on the day of the sale, bringing the market cap of the company to approximately $11.51 billion.
+Shares of Natera Inc were trading at $93.97 on the day of the sale.
+The company has a market cap of approximately $11.85 billion.

 The GF Value is calculated based on historical multiples such as price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow, adjusted for the company's past performance and expected future business outcomes.